Aider-AI/aider/docs/voice.md

 the aider chat session.

-See the [installation instructions](https://aider.chat/docs/install.html#install-portaudio-optional) for instructions on how to enable the `/voice` command.
+See the [installation instructions](https://aider.chat/docs/install.html#install-portaudio-optional) for information on how to enable the `/voice` command.

 <div class="chat-transcript" markdown="1">